 Elder Law Minute TM

-By Ronald A. Fatoullah, Esq. and Stacey Meshnick, Esq.
+By Ronald A. Fatoullah, Esq. and Yan Lian Kuang-Maoga, Esq.

-Ronald Fatoullah is a leading expert in the field of elder law.
-He is the founder and managing attorney of Ronald Fatoullah & Associates, a law firm concentrating in elder law, Medicaid eligibility, estate planning, special needs, trusts, guardianships, & probate.
+Ronald Fatoullah is a leading expert in the fields of elder law & estate planning.
+He is the founder and managing attorney of Ronald Fatoullah & Associates, a law firm concentrating in elder law, estate planning, Medicaid eligibility, special needs, trusts, guardianships, & probate.
 He is certified as an elder law attorney by the National Elder Law Foundation, and he is the current Legal Committee Chair of the Long Island Alzheimer’s Association.
 The firm’s offices are conveniently located in: Long Island, Queens, Manhattan & Brooklyn and can be reached at: 1-877-Elder Law 1-877-Estates.
-This article was written with the assistance of Stacey Meshnick, Esq.
+This article was written with the assistance of Lian Kuang, Esq., an elder law attorney with the firm.
+Ms. Kuang speaks Mandarin and Cantonese and also assists with Ronald Fatoullah & Associate’s Chinese speaking clients.